joshschmelzle/lswifi/README.md

 1. What OSes and Python versions are required to run `lswifi`?
     - Windows 10+ and Python 3.9 are the current minimum versions I'm willing to support (subject to change based on the [official Python release cycle](https://devguide.python.org/versions/)).
-    - Windows 11 and capable interface required for 6 GHz support.
+    - Windows 11 and a capable interface is required for 6 GHz support.
 Don't have 6 GHz capable interface?
 Try `lswifi -rnr` with multi-band 6 GHz APs nearby.
 2. Can you get add information from radio tap headers?
     - Currently there is not a way to get radio tap headers from Native Wifi wlanapi.h.
 3. Do I need to install `lswifi` in a virtual environment (venv)?